Majors, Minors and Certificates

 Certificates

 A certificate program requires you to complete a set of core requirements in a certain area through a combination of in-class work and co-curricular experiences.
 Once attained, your certificate program will be noted on your transcript and will enhance your résumé to set you apart from others in your field.
-The College of Engineering currently offers six certificate programs:
+The College of Engineering currently offers eight certificate programs:

 About